Moretonhampstead and South Devon Railway: History

 In 1861 the Moretonhampstead and South Devon Railway Company was formed at the Globe Hotel in Newton Abbot, and in 1862 the bill for making the railway was given royal assent as the Moretonhampstead and South Devon Railway Act 1862 (25 & 26 Vict. c. cxxviii).
 Work on the line commenced in 1863, and the major earthworks (with cuttings and embankments, many still visible today) were complete.
 All the granite used for construction of the bridges was cut from Lustleigh Cleave.
-The line was 12 miles, 28 chains (20 km) long.
+The line was 12 mi 28 ch long.